OneCrispyDuck/COMP-S350/README.md

 # COMP-S350F
 Software Engineering: Year 3 CompSci Group Project.

-Project Scope:

-1. Project Report
+# Project Name

+## Overview
+Food Ordering and Tracking App:
+This is a Software Engineering Project hosted by the Hong Kong Metropolitan Univeristy under the Bachelors of Science for Computer Science and Engineering.
+The scope of the project is for a team to practice the scope of engineering and it's requriements.
+Here the team is tasked with creating a 'Food Ordering & Tracking App', the team will pracice on the following:
+- Organisation
+- Resource requirments
+- User Requirments
+- Team & Formatting/Programming etiquettes
+- Documentation, testing and attempted deployment

+Note: A full working prototype of the product is not a must, but rather this is the learning and practice of the processes of Software engineering.

-❑ Group will develop a software following appropriate software engineering process.
+❑ The group will develop software following appropriate software engineering process.
 ❑ By software engineering process, the report will contain some or all these activities:
 a) Software specification/requirement engineering
 b) Software design